-- 4.1 The Council currently operates two Council Tax Reduction (CTR) schemes: - CTR State Pension Age Scheme; and - CTR Working Age (Local) Scheme - 4.2 The State Pension Age Scheme is a prescribed scheme and councils are prohibited from changing any aspect of the scheme. - 4.3 The Council's CTR Working Age (Local) Scheme (CTRS) was first introduced in April 2013 offering a maximum reduction in Council Tax to eligible households of 95%. - 4.4 The Scheme was subsequently revised in 2018 increasing the maximum reduction available to 95% for both councils whilst allowing customers in receipt of the then new Universal Credit (UC) the same access to CTR as recipients of the legacy benefits which Universal Credit had replaced. - 4.5 In response to the 'cost of living' crisis there is a proposal to renew the Working Age LCTR to allow an up to 100% reduction.
-Helping the most financially vulnerable across the districts and provide some much needed support within a well-established scheme.

-- 4.6 In order to deliver this support three options have been reviewed with a recommendation for the option that protects the most financially vulnerable, will be least bureaucratic and can also deliver service efficiencies in the future.
-This is reflected in a new banded scheme that encompasses transitional protection in 2023/24. - 4.7 Following the consultation, a recommendation for a revised scheme will be proposed to Cabinet and Council in early 2023.
+- 4.1 The Council currently operates two Council Tax Reduction (CTR) schemes: - CTR State Pension Age Scheme; and - CTR Working Age (Local) Scheme - 4.2 The State Pension Age Scheme is a prescribed scheme and councils are prohibited from changing any aspect of the scheme. - 4.3 The Council's CTR Working Age (Local) Scheme (CTRS) was first introduced in April 2013 offering a maximum reduction in Council Tax to eligible households of 91.5% - 4.4 The Scheme was subsequently revised in 2018 increasing the maximum reduction available to 95% for both councils whilst allowing customers in receipt of the then new Universal Credit (UC) the same access to CTR as recipients of the legacy benefits which Universal Credit had replaced. - 4.5 In response to the 'cost of living' crisis there is a proposal to renew the Working Age LCTR to allow an up to 100% reduction.
+Helping the most financially vulnerable across the districts and provide some much-needed support within a well-established scheme. - 4.6 In order to deliver this support three options have been reviewed with a recommendation for the option that protects the most financially vulnerable, will be least bureaucratic and can also deliver service efficiencies in the future.
+This is reflected in a new banded scheme that encompasses transitional protection in 2023/24.